 There is now a definitive, ‘essential guide’ to Avebury, the world’s largest stone circle, situated in Wiltshire in the UK.
 Researched and written by Steve Marshall, Exploring Avebury, has received rave reviews since its publication in May 2016.
 Historian, Professor Ronald Hutton, says ‘Exploring Avebury is really excellent, being quite clearly the best current introduction and guide to the whole monumental complex: up to date, consistently fair-minded, and superbly illustrated’.

 I first met Steve on the Sacred Scotland tour in 2014.
 When he talks about his research for the book, you soon see that he thinks outside the square and has an inquisitive mind and a quirky sense of humour…great assets when speculating about how 5,000 year old sacred sites were used.
-Steve will join us at Avebury next year on the Tarot Magic in Merlin’s Britain tour.
-Towards the end of this interview, he describes the unique experience you can expect if you join us on this tour in June 2017.
+Steve joins us at Avebury and west Kennet longbarro each year on the Merlin’s Britain tour.
+Towards the end of this interview, he describes the unique experience you can expect if you join us on this tour.

 So, how does Steve describe himself?
 Is he an archaeologist, historian or something else?

 STEVE: Well, I’m not a trained archaeologist, I describe myself as an independent researcher.
 Archaeologists are very nice to independent researchers, these days.
 There’s a taboo against calling us amateurs!
 We pop up everywhere.
 For example, Neil Wiseman has written an amazing new book about Stonehenge, yet he’s an American, living on Cape Cod!
 He’s managed to do a huge amount of detailed, cutting-edge research from 2,000 miles away.

 LINDA: What sort of interaction do you have with archaeologists?